The Importance of Asynchronous Communication for Modern Teams

 Today, these tend to happen only when there’s a formal meeting and time set, so that everyone is available and mentally present when the communication is happening.

-Asynchronous communication, on the other hand, is communication that occurs when the participants are all together or interacting at the same time.
+Asynchronous communication, on the other hand, is communication that occurs when the participants are not all together or interacting at the same time.
 This covers everything from sending emails and posting to Trello messaging to leaving a voicemail and very traditional forms of communication like writing letters.
 Depending on your friends, texting and SMS can be asynchronous.

 Any communication that isn’t real-time is considered asynchronous.
 This does not mean that they don’t need a response ASAP, just that there is a delay between when the message is created and when it is received.